pinouche/neural-network-tabular/README.md

-# Code for the ADIAlab / CrunchDao market prediction
+# Preliminary experiments for training neural networks on tabular data

 ## Set-up